2003Vandu/LinkedInJobSearchAutomation/README.md

 # LinkedInJobSearchAutomation
 RPA Robotic Process Automation (UIpath) For JobSearching By crawling site .

+to Run Process , need to download a UIpath Studio locally and setup a Environment .

 Agentic Process
 Running And Define A java job Searching
 And Finding process vie Linkdin